TACC/containers_at_tacc/docs/containerize-your-code/share_your_image.rst

 Set up a GitHub-Docker Hub Integration
 --------------------------------------

+Rather than commit to GitHub AND push to Docker Hub each time you want to release a new version, you can set up an integration between the two services that automates it.
+The key benefit is you only have to commit to one place (GitHub), and you know the image available on Docker Hub is always in sync.

-Navigate to your new Docker image in a web browser, which should be at an address similar to:
+To set up the integration, navigate to your new Docker repository in a web browser, which should be at an address similar to:

 https://hub.docker.com/repository/docker/YOUR-DOCKER-USERNAME/pi-estimator